m1010j/async-explorations-writeup/README.md

 # Async recursion: promising, surprising, but foremost confusing

+## I set out to write asynchronous recursive functions.
+I wasn't prepared for what I discovered.

 JavaScript is a single-threaded language, but browsers use multiple threads to handle asynchronicity.
 I set out to explore how much we can leverage the multi-threaded nature of browsers with asynchronous recursive functions.
-The results are decidedly mixed and deeply confusing.
-And along the way they reveal surprising and significant differences between Chromium-based browsers and Firefox, Safari, and Edge, between iOS and other operating systems, and between memoization in synchronous and asynchronous functions.
+The results were decidedly mixed and deeply confusing.
+And along the way I stumbled upon surprising and significant differences between Chromium-based browsers and Firefox, Safari, and Edge, between iOS and other operating systems, and between memoization in synchronous and asynchronous functions.

 To obtain my results, I wrote [Explorations in Asynchronicity][explorations], a benchmark and analysis tool.
 Here I discuss the most surprising results.
 Readers are invited to follow along by exploring [more results][explorations-results], analyzing the raw data available through the [public API][api], or [running benchmarks][explorations-benchmarks] on their own devices.

-## Fibonacci: synchronous and asynchronous
+### Fibonacci: synchronous and asynchronous

 I used a regular Fibonacci function without memoization to establish a baseline: